meleu/meleudotdev/blog/The best way I found to learn Ruby.md

 The goal here is NOT to learn programming neither learn how to build web applications.
 I don't even talk about Rails here.

-The goal here is solely and exclusively to acquire fluency in pure Ruby as quickly ass possible.
+The goal here is solely and exclusively to acquire fluency in pure Ruby as quickly as possible.
 Therefore, I'm assuming the reader already know any programming language.

 You probably know the typical advice: "practice a lot".
 That's a valid one, but too vague.
 In this article I'm sharing what I used to practice a lot.